Asabeneh/React-For-Everyone/readme.md

 ### Class Components

 All the above components are functional components.
-Lets make also class based component.
-Class based component is made using JavaScript class and it inherits from Component.
-Let us learn how to make a class based component by converting all the functional components we made previous.
-It is not important to convert all but we are converting them for the sake of learning how to functional to class component.
+Let us make also class based component.
+Class based component is made using JavaScript class and it inherits from react Component.
+Let us learn how to make a class based component by converting all the functional components we made previously.
+It is not important to convert all but we are converting them for the sake of learning how to change functional components to class components.

 ```js
 // Header Component